 support you and help you grow forward from here.

-My approach to couples counseling draws on three major theories of couples therapy; I use an integration of experiential couples therapy, emotion-focused therapy, and the Gottman method in my work with couples.
-This multimodal approach focuses primarily on what is happening in the therapy session in your relationship in real time.
-Your job as the client is just to show up however you are that day, and we work on whatever conflict or communication challenge or stress comes up.
-If you're coming in for couples counseling on a day where you're feeling connected and productive as a team, we will use a different approach and I will share the evidence-based methods of building and restoring lasting love.
+My approach to couples counseling draws on three major theories of couples therapy; I use emotion-focused therapy in my work with couples, which focuses on the layers of the problem, honors each individual's unique story and self, and is grounded in attachment science.
+This approach focuses on what is happening in the therapy session and in your relationship in real time.
+Your job as the client is just to show up however you and your relationship are that day, and we work on whatever conflict or communication challenge or stress comes up.
+If you're coming in for couples counseling on a day where you're feeling connected and productive as a team, we will figure out and celebrate what's going right and strengthen your skills for building and restoring lasting love.

 If you're looking for a female couples counselor to support you and your partner in healing, growing, or clarifying your relationship, I might be the right fit.
 If you have more questions about me, email or call me for a phone consult, and we can figure it out together.
 And if you're wondering if couples counseling is the right plan for your relationship now, here's an article that outlines how you know if it's time to seek couples counseling.